brandoninvergo/pacnanny/README.md

 ## Usage

-`pacnanny` is a thin wrapper around `pacman` that only looks at the arguments you pass and at the output of `pacman`.
-Any arguments are just passed to `pacman`, so you can simply use the `pacnanny` command in place of `pacman`.
-So, to do a system update, you would do `'pacnanny -Syu`.
+`pacnanny` is a thin wrapper that only looks at the arguments you pass before passing them on and at the output that `pacman` produces.
+You can simply use the `pacnanny` command in place of `pacman` and use all the familiar arguments.
+So, to do a system update, you would do `pacnanny -Syu`.

 ## Justification